FrogRider/FrogRider/README.md

 # Hi there, I'm Eugene 👋

-## I'm a Junior Frontend developer 🌚
+## I'm a Middle Frontend developer 🌚

 ### Connect with me: